 |Apple Juice 12oz||37g|

 |Smoothie made with pineapple||48g|

 |Smoothie made with banana||84g|

 Another thing people neglect when it comes to smoothies is the necessary addition of fat.
-People are still so fat phobic that they don’t realize they aren’t aborbing the fat soluble vitamins: A, E, D and K. If fat is not present in a smoothie, you will not absorb any A, E, D or K. Unfortunately, the green veggie+liquid+fruit combo leaves a lot to be desired when it comes to nutrient density.
-This type of smoothie is not rich in true vitamin A (retinol) or vitamin D. It lacks healthy fats which is necessary to fuel the body and brain, as well as keep you satiated.
+People are still so fat-phobic that they don’t realize they aren’t absorbing the fat-soluble vitamins: A, E, D and K. If fat is not present in a smoothie, you will not absorb any A, E, D or K. Unfortunately, the green veggie+liquid+fruit combo leaves a lot to be desired when it comes to nutrient density.
+This type of smoothie is not rich in true vitamin A (retinol) or vitamin D. It lacks healthy fats which are necessary to fuel the body and brain, as well as keep you satiated.